TopSwagCode/Go.CheatRepo/src/Array/README.md

 ## Going through all the elements in a array

-Besides the For loop, there are 3 other ways running through an array / slice
+Besides the For loop, there are 3 other ways running through an array / slice.

-Getting index and value
+Getting index and value:
 ```Go
 for i,v := range slice {
     fmt.Printf("slice**%d = %d\n", i, v)